All Products

 Use OIDC role ARN credentials

-In Container Service for Kubernetes, you can use RAM Roles for Service Accounts (RRSA) for fine-grained permission control at the pod level.
-This is useful for multi-tenant clusters where you do not want all pods to inherit the permissions of the worker node's RAM role.
-With RRSA, the SDK uses an OpenID Connect (OIDC) token that is mounted into the pod to assume a specific RAM role and obtain a temporary STS token.
-This process is automatic and eliminates the need to manually manage credentials.
-For more information, see Use RRSA to grant RAM permissions to a ServiceAccount.
+In Container Service for Kubernetes, use RAM Roles for Service Accounts (RRSA) for pod-level permission control.
+The SDK uses an OIDC token mounted into the pod to assume a RAM role and automatically obtain temporary STS tokens.
+Use RRSA to grant RAM permissions to a ServiceAccount.

 Add a dependency